zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/access.rst

 not specified by the Bluetooth SIG are vendor models, and must be tied to a Company ID.

-Mesh Models have several parameters that can be configured either through initialization of the mesh stack or with the :ref:`bluetooth_mesh_models_cfg_srv`:
+Mesh models have several parameters that can be configured either through initialization of the mesh stack or with the :ref:`bluetooth_mesh_models_cfg_srv`: